What Is a Nurse Educator?

 What Are the Educational Requirements for Nurse Educators?

-Those looking to become nurse educators will first need to attend college or university and earn a Bachelor's of Science in Nursing (BSN) degree.
+Those looking to become nurse educators must first attend college or university and earn a Bachelor's of Science in Nursing (BSN) degree.
 Upon obtaining a BSN degree, the National Council Licensure Examination (NCLEX-RN) can be taken.
 Once this exam has been passed, the graduate is eligible for licensure as a registered nurse (RN).

 After earning a BSN and becoming a licensed registered nurse (RN), the next step on the path to becoming a nurse educator is to obtain an advanced degree.
 Advanced degrees can come in the form of a Master's of Science in Nursing degree (MSN), a Doctor of Nursing Philosophy (Ph.D.), or a Doctor of Nursing Practice (DNP).